socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

    * See the notification email you received.
 Each error will have Error Details, which indicate the type of error encountered.
 Once fixed, please try to upload again.
-If you have issues resolving your issue, please reach out directly to the Tyler team at [data-certification@tylertech.com](mailto:data-certification@tylertech.com).
+If you have issues, please reach out directly to the Tyler team at [data-certification@tylertech.com](mailto:data-certification@tylertech.com).
    After you correct an error and re-submit, you may receive another error message calling out another error in the